xe-esina/IFMO_JDBC_20191001/README.md

 # IFMO_JDBC_20191001
 [![from_flaxo with_♥](https://img.shields.io/badge/from_flaxo-with_♥-blue.svg)](https://github.com/tcibinan/flaxo)

-## Task-2
+## Task-3
-Implement `RowMapperFactory.employeeRowMapper` method.
+Implement `SetMapperFactory.employeesSetMapper` method.

-It should return a RowMapper instance that maps current row of result set to an `Employee` instance.
+It should return a SetMapper instance that maps whole result set to a set of `Employee` instances.

-It should not perform any cursor moving.
+It should perform cursor moving in order to get all Employee instances.
+If an Employee has a Manager it should contain it as Employee instance as well.